 Gogo Inc. ("we", "us", "our") is a holding company, which through its operating subsidiaries is a provider of in-flight connectivity and wireless incabin digital entertainment solutions.
 We operate through the following three segments: Commercial Aviation North America or "CA-NA", Commercial Aviation Rest of World or "CA-ROW" and Business Aviation or "BA".
 Services provided by our CA-NA and CA-ROW businesses include Gogo Connectivity, which allows passengers to connect to the internet from their personal Wi-Fi-enabled devices, Gogo Vision, which offers passengers the opportunity to enjoy a broad selection of in-flight entertainment options on their personal Wi-Fi enabled devices, and other service revenue, which include a broad range of customizable, targeted content, advertising and e-commerce services.
 Services are provided by the CA-NA business on commercial aircraft flying routes that begin and end within North America, which for this purpose includes the United States, Canada and Mexico.
 Our CA-ROW business, which is in the start-up phase as we launched commercial international service in March 2014, provides service on commercial aircraft operated by foreign-based commercial airlines and international flights of North American based commercial airlines.
 The routes included in our CA-ROW segment are those that begin and/or end outside of North America (as defined above) for which our international service is provided.
 Additionally, CA-ROW provides network monitoring and portal management services to our airline partners.
-Our BA business provides in-flight internet connectivity and other voice and data communications products and services and sells equipment for in-flight telecommunications to the business aviation market.
-BA services include Gogo Biz, our in-flight broadband service which utilizes our ATG network and spectrum, and satellite-based voice and data services through our strategic alliances with satellite companies.
+Our BA business provides in-flight internet connectivity and other voice and data communications products and services which utilizes our ATG network and spectrum, and satellite-based voice and data services through our strategic alliances with satellite companies.